The Facts about Decompression Sickness

 Decompression sickness occurs when nitrogen in the bloodstream expands into a gaseous form.
 This can cause a multitude of symptoms.
 Decompression sickness typically occurs when divers have ascended too quickly or not followed proper decompression stop times.

 Even though dives occur where there are no-decompression times, sometimes there is still a risk of developing decompression sickness.
-Freedivers are seeing more instances of decompression sickness because they are pushing the limits of how deep and how long they can dive.
+Freedivers are seeing more instances of decompression sickness because they are pushing the limits of how deep and how long they can dive – What is Decompression Diving?

 Symptoms of decompression sickness very from person to person.
 According to the Navy the frequency of decompression sickness symptoms is as follows: